-Not only have we maintained our small-company friendliness with our clients, but Jessica recently saw firsthand that our commitment extends to our talented team as well.
-After dealing with blinding headaches for many years along with increasing paralysis on the left side of her body, in August of 2019, she was diagnosed with a herniated brain and a cyst on her spinal cord called Chiari Malformation and Syringomyelia.
-Jessica shared her journey with the Crummack Huseby team and coincidentally, one of the managers personally knew someone who worked at a world-renown spinal center.
-Jessica shares, “CH accommodated my schedule and my team rallied to offer any needed backup coverage.
+Not only have we maintained our small-company friendliness with our clients, but Jessica recently saw firsthand that our commitment extends to our talented team.
+After dealing with blinding headaches for many years and increasing paralysis on the left side of her body, in August of 2019, she was diagnosed with a herniated brain and a cyst on her spinal cord called Chiari Malformation and Syringomyelia.
+Jessica shared her journey with the Crummack Huseby team, and coincidentally, one of the managers personally knew someone who worked at a world-renown spinal center.
+Jessica shares, “CH accommodated my schedule, and my team rallied to offer any needed backup coverage.
 They even created a go fund me page to offset some medical costs!”
-Clients assumed business as usual without knowing all the team effort happening behind the scenes.
+Clients assumed business as usual without knowing all the team effort behind the scenes.

-Just as she was ready to go back to a normal schedule, Covid hit.
-It has affected everyone, but Jessica was also impressed by the way CH handled the change, “It’s heartwarming that CH takes the time to invest in people.”
-No one can truly prepare for a pandemic but in early 2020, Crummack Huseby made operational changes to invest in digital tools and systems to assist the company in a virtual transition.
+As she was ready to return to a regular schedule, Covid hit.
+It has affected everyone, but Jessica was also impressed by how CH handled the change, “It’s heartwarming that CH takes the time to invest in people.”
+No one can truly prepare for a pandemic.
+Still, in early 2020, Crummack Huseby made operational changes to invest in digital tools and systems to assist the company in a virtual transition.
 The timing couldn’t have been better.
 In addition to communication tools, the community managers are using a new virtual board book that helps them create the materials they need without going to the office.
 During Covid, Crummack Huseby hasn’t missed a beat.

-Jessica currently resides in the city of Orange, with her husband Justin, her stepson Zach (14) and daughter Emma Rae (8), and their calico cat named Halli (short for Halloween).
-Not only is she a 3rd-degree black belt in Tae Kwon Do, but she also finds time to be an advocate and counsels newly diagnosed patients with Chiari Malformation and Syringomyelia, plus she fosters animals through Friends of Orange County’s Homeless Pets.
+Jessica currently resides in the city of Orange with her husband Justin, her stepson Zach (14) and daughter Emma Rae (8), and their calico cat named Halli (short for Halloween).
+Not only is she a 3rd-degree black belt in Tae Kwon Do, but she also finds time to be an advocate and counsels newly diagnosed patients with Chiari Malformation and Syringomyelia.
+She also fosters animals through Friends of Orange County’s Homeless Pets.

 “That’s what we adore about Jessica, she’s always helping the community and we wanted to return the favor,” says Sandy Huseby.